Scaling Optimized Hermite Approximation Methods: Projection error in norm

-hence $\left\|x^m e\right\|, \, \left\|k^m \mathcal{F}[e](k)\right\|=\left\|\partial_x^m e\right\| \lesssim \|\widehat{\partial}_x^m u\| < \infty $, which means $e(x)$ and $\mathcal{F}[e](x)$ both have at least an algebraic decay $x^{-m}$ , the spatial and frequency truncation error then satisfy
+Hence $\left\|x^m e\right\|, \, \left\|k^m \mathcal{F}[e](k)\right\|=\left\|\partial_x^m e\right\| \lesssim \|\widehat{\partial}_x^m u\| < \infty $, which means $e(x)$ and $\mathcal{F}[e](x)$ both have at least an algebraic decay $x^{-m}$, the spatial and frequency truncation error then satisfy

-Notice that $\bigl\|u - \widehat{\Pi}_N u\bigr\| = \bigl\|e - \widehat{\Pi}_N e\bigr\|$, then by \cref{thm:L2-proj}, the projection error is of course $O\left(N^{-m/2}\right)$. \item Since for fixed $m$, the classical result only assumes algebraic decay in spatial and frequency domain, it cannot indicate an exponential convergence order.
-Although choosing a $m$ depends on $N$ can recover an exponential convergence order, $\|\widehat{\partial}_x^m u\|$, in general, is difficult to compute.
-Hence it is still difficult to predict an exponential convergence order by the classical estimate, while by our estimate this is much easier. \item The classical result assumes $\|\widehat{\partial}_x^m u\| < \infty$.
-This condition mixes the information in the spatial and frequency domain.
-On the contrary, our theorem separates the spatial and frequency information, making it possible to analyze the impact of the scaling factor. \end{enumerate} \end{remark}
+Notice that $\bigl\|u - \widehat{\Pi}_N u\bigr\| = \bigl\|e - \widehat{\Pi}_N e\bigr\|$, then by \cref{thm:L2-proj}, the projection error is, of course, $O\left(N^{-m/2}\right)$. \item Since for fixed $m$, the classical result only assumes algebraic decay in the spatial and frequency domains, it cannot indicate an exponential convergence order.
+Although choosing an $m$ that depends on $N$ can recover an exponential convergence order, $\|\widehat{\partial}_x^m u\|$, in general, is difficult to compute.
+Hence, it is still difficult to predict an exponential convergence order by the classical estimate.
+By our estimate, this is much easier. \item The classical result assumes $\|\widehat{\partial}_x^m u\| < \infty$.
+This condition mixes the information in the spatial and frequency domains.
+In contrast, our theorem separates spatial and frequency information, making it possible to analyze the impact of the scaling factor. \end{enumerate} \end{remark}

-To prove \cref{thm:L2-proj}, we first need to deal with a specific class of Gaussian-type functions $e^{-1/2 \cdot (x-s)^2 + ikx}$.
+To prove \cref{thm:L2-proj}, we first need to deal with a specific class of Gaussian-type functions $e^{-(x-s)^2/2 + ikx}$.